Developer

 Key benefits:

-• Reduce version fragmentation: All customers get the latest code immediately, eliminating the need to maintain multiple versions
+• Reduce version fragmentation: All customers get the latest code sooner, eliminating the need to maintain multiple versions

 • Ship faster: Deploy bug fixes, performance improvements, and new features continuously without waiting for approvals